 Slips and Falls

 Blinds or tinted windows help keep customers comfortable.
-The downside of these items is that they can also create a cover for criminals.
+However, the downside of these items is that they can also create a cover for criminals.
 They may take these as an invitation to commit a robbery.

 First, security devices such as video cameras and access controls can reduce risk.
 Panic buttons can shorten response times and save lives in the case of a robbery.
 Security cameras can be utilized to identify potential suspects.
 A combination of a Point-of-Sale (POS) system with video recording can help prevent the majority of employee theft, saving your business thousands in revenue.
 Secondly, even the presence of security signs and related equipment can help act as a deterrent to violence and vandalism.
 Lastly, implementing a smart security plan with an experienced vendor will protect your operation for years to come.